-The Department maintains bulletin boards that contain undergraduate and graduate notices.
-These boards are located in the reading room, the clinical preparation room and in the hallway to the Department Chairperson's office.
-Please check these boards from time-to-time for important information, such as dates for scheduling courses, NSSLHA meetings, employment opportunities, instructional certification policies, etc.
+The Department maintains bulletin boards that contain information of interest to students.
+These boards are located in the reading room, the clinic preparation room and in the Department's hallways, including the hallway to the Department Chairperson's office.
+Please check these boards from time-to-time for important information, such as dates for NSSLHA meetings, instructional certification policies, etc.